wb-mirta/core/packages/mirta-store/README.md

 > Type-safe storage solution for automation scenarios, inspired by the Pinia architecture.

 Each script in the `wb-rules` folder runs in an isolated context — with a separate namespace.
-This means that functions and variables from one script are not accessible to others.
+This means that functions and variables from one script are inaccessible to others.

 `@mirta/store` enables moving data into **centralized states**, available across any scripts and modules.
 Provides a convenient API for:
 - defining state structure,